 According to article nine of the Treaty on the Functioning of the European Union, the EU should consider the objective of a high level of employment when defining and implementing all of its policies and activities.

-European employment strategy and targets
+European employment strategy

-EU countries established a set of common objectives and targets for employment policy to fight unemployment and create more and better jobs in the EU.
+In 1997 EU countries established a set of common objectives and targets for employment policy to fight unemployment and create more and better jobs in the EU.
 This policy is also known as the European employment strategy (EES).

 The European Commission monitors and implements the strategy through the European Semester, an annual cycle of coordination of economic and employment policies at EU level.